6 Essential Bodyweight Exercises For Runners

 Firstly, and most importantly, bodyweight exercises are free.

-Many people are put off exercising outside of running because of pricey gym memberships or expensive equipment.
+Many people put off exercising outside of running because of pricey gym memberships or expensive equipment.

-At most, you may need to invest in a decent pull-up bar if you don’t have anywhere you can safely perform them, such as a tree branch or sturdy pipe.
+At most, you can invest in a decent pull-up bar for your home workouts if you don’t have anywhere you can safely perform them, such as a tree branch or sturdy pipe.

-Secondly, you are much less prone to injury compared to using progressively heavier weighted exercises.
-This keeps you running for and in the game longer.
-Plus, stronger muscles and a healthier body will prevent general injuries when running in the future.
+Secondly, you are much less prone to injury compared to using progressively heavier-weighted exercises.
+Plus, stronger muscles and a healthier body will prevent muscle imbalances and common injuries that can be caused by running.

 Looking for a more complete workout?
 Check out our 20-minute follow-along bodyweight workout.

-What bodyweight exercises for runners should you be doing?
+What bodyweight exercises for runners should you Add To Your Full Body Workout?

-Working out is all about progression and balance, whilst tuning your program so that it complements your regular sports.
+Strength training is all about progression and balance while tuning your program so that it complements your regular sports.

-In the case of balance for running, whilst a good amount of focus will be on your legs and lower body, working your upper body provides you with a strength that will keep you upright and balanced should you trip or slip.
+In the case of balance for running, while a good amount of focus should be on your legs and lower body muscles, working your upper body provides strength that can help with your posture, running form, and running economy.

-So for the interest of balance, we will discuss a pushing exercise, a pull exercise, 2 core exercises, and 2 leg exercises so that you can target your more important areas but not neglect the rest of your body.
+So, to hit all muscle groups and get in a balanced bodyweight strength workout, we will include a pushing exercise, a pull exercise, two core exercises, and two leg exercises to target your more important areas but not neglect the rest of your body.

 The 6 Best Bodyweight Exercises for Running